pmmfs/capstone-project/README.md

 To view the code used to find correlations between feature and target variables, and to create an unsupervised ML model, visit the [analysis_correlations_unsupervisedML directory](analysis_correlations_unsupervisedML).
 Jupyter notebooks are numbered from 1 to 11, which follows the progression of the analysis.
 Except for files containing raw data (see "Resources" below), the CSV files in the folder are intermediate files necessary for the progression of the analysis.
 Image files are byproducts of the notebooks and were used in [Google Slides presentation](https://drive.google.com/file/d/1HMuLkLnpWYkOisW_-dmM1ByNWo0DIhGJ/view?usp=sharing).

 To view the code used to analyse the correlation between the timing and severity of each countries initial stringency efforts and their outcome of total cases and deaths as a percentage of population, visit the [analysis_gov_regulation_impact directory](analysis_gov_regulation_impact).

+To view code used to determine the Continent poses the highest risk based on age variation, total cases and poverty level, visit the [analysis_median_age_per_continent directory](analysis_median_age_per_continent).

 ## Database
 Data was stored in a SQLite database ([covid_db.db](regulation/Resources/covid_db.db)) to be queried for input into machine learning models.
 Figure 1 shows an entity relationship diagram (ERD) of the database.